original-brownbear/logstash/distributed.md

 * Followers assign unassigned tasks/partitions actively by locking the respective lock document for each partition

+### Background Loop on each Node

+* Ensure own Advertisement in Node List
+* Poll all partition lock docs to acquire tasks when spare workers are available
+  * Try locking partitions in a non-random way (use position in Node List and Node count to determine what available partition to try and lock first) if multiple partitions can be acquired
+  * Acquire partitions with some random timeout between acquisitions to make even task distribution more likely

+### Main Loop on each Node

+* Run Tasks that the background loop acquired

+### Main Loop on Leader

+* Try cleanup Node List conservatively by removing Nodes that timed out on their Partition Lock(s)
+* Create new Partition Lock Documents holding serialized Tasks
+* Remove completed Partition Lock Documents whose Tasks were successfully completed

 # 3 Things Need Implementation

 ## Task Partitioning